 Recommended setting – FXAA

-Both of the SSAA makes the wires, bars, and corners smoother but also the most demanding.
-MSAA doesn’t reduce the jaggedness as SSAA does but still take a moderate performance hit.
-FXAA looks like SSAA but with some blurring effect with minimal performance hit.
+Both of the SSAA modes make the wires, bars, and corners smoother but are also the most demanding.
+MSAA doesn’t reduce the jaggedness as much as SSAA does but still induces a moderate performance hit.
+FXAA looks like SSAA but with some blurring effect and with a minimal performance hit.

 Recommended setting – DirectX 9

 DirectX 11 has better shadows due to HBAO+ and Ultra shadows.
 DX 9 has no HBAO, MSAA, tessellation, and ultra shadows.
 On the performance side, DX 9 performs better and recommended for lower-end systems.

 |Dynamic Ambient Occlusion||Field AO||Field AO & SSAO||Field AO & SSAO+||Field AO & HBAO+||Field AO|

 Our custom preset is comparable to medium preset but with much better performance.
 Ultra looks better and performs better than high preset, probably due to SSAO+ and MSAA 4x being implemented on high preset while HBAO+ and only FXAA on ultra.
 We tested on DirectX 11 and V-Sync was turned off on all presets during our testing.

 Graphics Card Performance

 The minimum requirement of 512MB of VRAM proved to be true and sufficient even on ultra preset at 1080p, except on high preset where it uses more than 700MB of video memory.